cameronhirbodi/ch-design/_posts/portfolio/2020-01-10-vehicle_manager.md

 ![Instruction Manuals]({{ "/images/portfolio/veh_man/veh_man_01.jpg" }})

-Additionally, physical manuals for warranty information and service record books requiring manual write ups from owners are common.
-These manuals require physical storage in the vehicle or household.
+Warranty information and service record books requiring manual write ups from owners are common and require physical storage in areas such as the vehicle or household.

 ##### The Solution

 The companion app allows owners to tap into real time features and access all knowledge of their vehicle without a traditional paper owner's manual.
-Critical needs and service reminders are presented clearly to the user.
+Critical needs and service reminders should be clearly presented to the user.

 ##### My Approach